astronomer/astro-docs/cloud/stable/05_manage-astronomer/02_houston-api.md

 ### Bypass User Email Verification

-If you don't need users to verify their email before joining a Workspace, you can configure a bypass for this step.
-This can be useful if you're programmatically inviting many users at once to your platform.
+If you don't require users to verify their email before joining a Workspace, you can configure a bypass.
+This can be useful for minimizing friction when programmatically inviting many users to your platform.

 ```graphql
 mutation workspaceAddUser(